 Can you really make any meaningful impact in two weeks?

-The other benefit of placements is to set up longer term connections and partnerships.
-Around half of volunteers arrange repeat placements.
+The other benefit of placements is to set up longer-term connections and partnerships.
+Around half of the volunteers arrange repeat placements.

 Who can volunteer for the scheme?

-We are looking for a mixture of volunteers: haematology subspecialists as well as haematology generalists, senior nurses and laboratory staff as well as doctors.
+We are looking for a mixture of volunteers: haematology subspecialists and generalists, senior nurses, laboratory staff, and doctors.

-- You’ll need to be able to volunteer for at least two weeks.
-Longer placements are possible but two week placements are standard
+- Be able to volunteer for at least two weeks.
+Longer placements are possible, but two weeks is standard.

 - Be (or become) a BSH member.
-You will also need to become an HVO member, and BSH will pay for your HVO membership if you are accepted on this scheme.
+You will also need to become an HVO member, and BSH will pay for your HVO membership if you're accepted into this scheme.

-Who are Health Volunteers Overseas (HVO) and what is their role?
+Who are HVO, and what is their role?